-Of particular concern to shareholders will be the following: independence of non-executive directors; succession and refreshment plans; board evaluation; and re-election rationale (including biographical details).
+Shareholders will be particularly concerned with the following: succession and refreshment plans; board evaluation; and re-election rationale (including biographical details).

-Given the importance of board effectiveness, the Pensions and Lifetime Savings Association strongly encourages companies to set out within the annual report the contributions in the year of individual directors and to provide a rationale for their election or re-election to the board.
-Such a statement should present shareholders with a full picture of the relevant skills, contribution and experience that a Director is bringing to the Board.
-It should also include other current appointments which might affect his/her ability to make a full contribution to the work of the board.
+The Pensions and Lifetime Savings Association strongly encourages companies to set out within the annual report the contributions in the year of individual directors and to provide a rationale for their election or re-election to the board.
+Such a statement should present shareholders with a full picture of the relevant skills, contribution and experience that a director is bringing to the board.

-The value of the tenure guideline of nine years is to drive refreshment of the board overall rather than marking a limit on the value offered by an individual.
-With increasing tenures directors will be subject to increasing scrutiny as to their effectiveness and independence.
-Most importantly boards should set out their forward looking succession and refreshment plans in detail when they propose the re-election of a long-serving non-executive director, especially when the director is chairing an important board committee.
+The value of the tenure guidelines of nine years is to drive refreshment of the board overall rather than marking a limit on the value offered by an individual.
+Most importantly, boards should set out their forward-looking succession and refreshment plans in detail when they propose the re-election of a long-serving non-executive director, especially when the director is chairing an important board committee.

 Shareholders will look for evidence of implementation of a succession plan and its link to the company strategy.
 Advanced communication with shareholders when board changes are planned will help allay any concerns.
-A statement on succession should cover the board's policy on diversity, including gender.
+A statement on succession should cover the board's policy on diversity, including gender and ethnicity.
 The disclosure should set out clearly the board's approach to succession planning, any changes anticipated in the next year(s) and its diversity objectives and progress towards achieving them, bearing in mind the need to develop the right skills, experience and diversity of perspectives and personalities on the board - reference should be made to the efforts to develop talent internally in order to create a pipeline to the board.